 Payment Plans / Financial Assistance

-Tuition is due before class begins; however, if desired, students may pay 50% of their tuition before beginning class and the remaining balance mid-way through class.
-There will be a 2% additional charge added to the tuition if using this payment plan.
-Please contact the admissions office for information on financial assistance.
+Tuition is due before class begins.
+Students desiring a payment plan may pay before class begins a 2% of tuition fee & 50% of their tuition and lab fee; and the remaining balance midway through class.
+Please contact the admissions office for more information on Payment Plans and financial assistance.

 The Ophthalmic Assistant, 10th Ed., by Harold Stein, Raymond Stein, and Melvin Freeman